-As most people who work in the background screening industry know, employment applications often have a box dedicated to asking about an applicant’s prior criminal history.
-However, the facts show that often, people who are able and willing to do a job will have their applications discarded or otherwise rejected based on a past criminal history, even if the crime occurred years ago and has no relation to the employment tasks at hand.
+As most people who work in the background screening industry know, employment applications typically have a box dedicated to asking about an applicant’s prior criminal history.
+However, in many cases, the facts show that people who are willing and able to do a job will have their applications discarded or otherwise rejected based on a past criminal history, even if the crime occurred years ago and has no relation to the employment tasks at hand.

 The “Ban the Box” movement, which currently happens at a state and local levels, is an effort to ensure an applicant with prior criminal history has a fair chance at employment.
-By banning the box from employment applications, the applicant would presumably be given fair review, and would not be subject to revealing his or her prior criminal history until the client makes an offer to the applicant that is conditional upon a background check report that meets the hiring criteria of the employer.
-Only at that time would the person who is reviewing the application be subject to screening.
+By banning the box from employment applications, the applicant would presumably be given fair review and would not be subject to revealing his or her prior criminal history until the client makes an offer to the applicant that is conditional upon a background check report that meets the hiring criteria of the employer.

 However, advocates believe these measures will provide fairness in the application process and will give potential employees the opportunity to interview for a particular position to determine if they are the right fit, without immediately disqualifying them due to past criminal history.
 In doing so, many perfectly qualified employees will then have a fair opportunity for employment, regardless of their prior criminal history.

 Legislative Trends for Ban the Box

 The United States Equal Employment Opportunity Commission (EEOC) enacted guidance on the consideration of arrest and conviction records in employment decisions and recommends that employers not ask about previous criminal history and, when these employers do make such inquiries, they limit the questions to offenses that relate specifically to the job in question.
 However, this is limited to suggested practices and is not currently federal legislation.

 Noticeably, two cities have enacted “Ban the Box” measures that are somewhat in line with the EEOC guidance.